 Emerging Trends Transforming the Financial Reporting in South Africa

-It’s no secret that the South African financial industry is moving towards digital transformation.
-However:-
+South African financial industry is moving towards digital transformation:

 - Has Covid-19 slowed things down?